Podcast Episode Guide: Structure, Typology, Formats, and Outlines

 How to Outline a Podcast Episode

 Great podcast content rarely originates from podcast hosts “winging it.”
 That’s why episode outlines are a critical part of podcasting success.
-In this section, I offer perspective on selecting the right topics (or guests) and understanding the elements of a podcast episode.
+In this section of our podcast episode guide, I offer perspective on selecting the right topics (or guests) and understanding the elements of a podcast episode.

 Topic Identification and Guest Selection